 China has the opportunity to improve the thermal comfort of building occupants without increasing energy use by designing new buildings (and retrofitting old ones) to have many of the passive features that RMI’s Innovation Center demonstrates.
 These features require very low levels of energy to fuel them, and deliver thermal comfort that is better than what most Chinese buildings are delivering now.

-Zihe is an Associate at RMI, where she primarily works on the Reinventing Fire: China project and the following city engagement initiatives.
+Zihe is a Senior Associate at RMI, where she primarily works on the Reinventing Fire: China project and the following city engagement initiatives.
 Zihe joined RMI in June 2015.